Professor Stephen Graham

 TCP2028, Understanding Cities (Module Leader), BA Town Planning (Stage 2).

 Arc 5004, Architectural Theory, member of teaching team.

 - Graham S. Dark tourism and data dumps: Re-using nuclear missile silos in the American West.
 In: Dobraszczyk, P; Lopez Galvis,C; Garrett, B, ed.
 Global Undergrounds: Exploring Cities Within.
 London, UK: Reaktion, 2016.

-- Graham S. Vertical: Looking at the City from Above and Below.
+- Graham S. Vertical: The City From Satellites to Bunkers.
 London: Verso, 2016.
-In Press.

 - Graham S. When life itself is war: The urbanization of military and security doctrine.
 In: Simpson, D; Jensen, V; Rubing A, ed.
 The City Between Freedom and Security: Contested Public Spaces in the 21st Century.
 Birkhäuser Verlag, 2016.

 - Graham S, Desai R, Mcfarlane C. De-networking the poor: Revanchist urbanism and hydrological apartheid in Mumbai.
 In: Coutard O; Rutherford J, ed.
 Beyond the Networked City: Infrastructure Reconfigurations and Urban Change in the North and South.
 Abingdon, Oxon: Routledge, 2015, pp.114-137.